maubuz/2W6-Notes/docs/wk6/Test1_Practice.md

 <br>

-Q.16) Based on the question above, without using a color code or name, how can we set the color of `<a>` to blue?
+Q.16) Based on the question above, without using a color code or name, how can we set the color of `<a>` to red?
+(This was indirectly covered in class).